Leshan Sichuan, China Travel Guide

 The Leshan Grand Buddha is an UNESCO World Heritage Site, which brings with it protection and conservation.
 Emei Mountain is also an UNESCO site and a national park.

 Waste bins are readily available in Leshan.
-Recycling infrastructure exists, despite the fact that it may not be as comprehensive or clearly delineated as in some Western countries.
+Recycling infrastructure exists, despite the fact that it may not be as comprehensive or clearly delineated as in some Countries in the west.

 Sichuan Province generally has abundant water supplies; however, conservation stays important.
-Mind your water usage at places to stay and guesthouses.
+Mind your water usage in lodging and guesthouses.

 Consider offsetting your carbon emissions for international and domestic flights.
 Many airlines and third-party organizations offer programs to calculate and mitigate your travel carbon footprint.